Electricians insurance

 • Contract works insurance

-Contract works insurance covers the work you do on a construction site.
-If your work is affected by a flood, fire, theft or malicious damage, contract works insurance can protect you financially.
+Contract works insurance covers work in progress on a construction site.
+If your work is affected by a flood, fire, theft or malicious damage, contract works insurance can cover the cost to redo the work, including new materials, and get the project back on track.

 • Goods in transit insurance

-Goods in transit insurance covers goods against loss or damage while in transit.
+Goods in transit insurance covers goods, such as light fittings, against loss or damage while in transit.
 This can be either goods transported in your own vehicle, or on your behalf by a third-party carrier.

 • Professional indemnity insurance